Gallbladder Cancer

 Surgery

-Surgical removal of the gallbladder (cholecystectomy) and surrounding tissues is the primary treatment if the cancer is localized.
+Surgical removal of the gallbladder and surrounding tissues (radical cholecystectomy) is the primary treatment if the cancer is localized.

 Chemotherapy